Local entropy theory and descriptive complexity: Introduction

 In his original article \cite{Blanchard1992}, Blanchard showed that every topological dynamical system (TDS) that has UPE also has CPE but the converse is not true.
 Using a natural rank called the $\Gamma$-rank, Barbieri and the second author \cite{barbieri2020} constructed a transfinite hierarchy of families that have CPE but not UPE.
 This was the first inkling of the relationship between local entropy theory and descriptive set theory.

-Topological dynamics and ergodic theory are sister branches of dynamical systems in which several notions can be translated from one branch to the other (for surveys on these connections see \cite{glasner2006interplay,huangsurvey}).
+Topological dynamics and ergodic theory are sibling branches of dynamical systems in which several notions can be translated from one branch to the other (for surveys on these connections see \cite{glasner2006interplay,huangsurvey}).
 For a fixed compact metrizable space $X$, respectively a probability space $X$, we can consider the space of all topological dynamical systems, respectively all measure-preserving systems, on $X$.
 Equipped with a suitable natural topology, such collections form Polish spaces.
 Now one can ask several interesting questions.
 For example, how big is a subcollection of dynamical systems with a particular property? or what is its descriptive complexity?
 In particular, is it Borel?

 The study of such questions has a long history.
-In the context of ergodic theory, we have a result of Halmos of 1944 \cite{halmos1944general} which states that among measure preserving transformations those that are weak mixing forms a residual $G_{\delta}$ set.
-The first ``anti-classification" or non-Borel result in dynamics emerged in a paper by Beleznay and Foreman \cite{beleznay1995collection} where they proved that the collection of distal topological dynamical systems is coanalytic complete and hence not Borel.
+In the context of ergodic theory, we have a result of Halmos of 1944 \cite{halmos1944general} which states that among measure preserving transformations those that are weak-mixing forms a residual $G_{\delta}$ set.
+The first ``anti-classification" or non-Borel result in dynamics emerged in a paper by Beleznay and Foreman \cite{beleznay1995collection} where they proved that the collection of distal topological dynamical systems is complete coanalytic and hence not Borel.

 From the descriptive complexity viewpoint, most of the classical families of measurable chaotic dynamical systems are Borel: mixing \cite{rohlin1948general}, Bernoulli \cite{feldman1974borel}, positive entropy and K-systems \cite{foreman2000descriptive}.
-In the context of topological dynamics, it is fairly routine to show that families of systems which are weak mixing, mixing, Bernoulli shifts and have positive entropy are all Borel.
+In the context of topological dynamics, it is fairly routine to show that families of systems which are weak-mixing, mixing, Bernoulli shifts and have positive entropy are all Borel.
 Now, as exhibited by Blanchard, K-systems have at least two distinct interpretations in topological dynamics, namely UPE and CPE.
 It turns out that UPE again is Borel, Corollary~\ref{cor:upeborel}.
 Nonetheless, it follows from results of Barbieri and the second author \cite{barbieri2020}, and Westrick \cite{westrick2019topological}, that CPE is not Borel.
 Informally speaking, this implies that no amount of inherently countable resources can settle the question of whether a TDS has CPE or not.